-II.A.3.
-Qualifications of the program director:

-II.A.3.a) must include subspecialty expertise and qualifications acceptable to the Review Committee; and, (Core)

-II.A.3.b) must include current certification in the subspecialty for which they are the program director by the American Board of Psychiatry and Neurology (ABPN) or by the American Osteopathic Board of Neurology and Psychiatry, or subspecialty qualifications that are acceptable to the Review
+- II.A.3.
+Qualifications of the program director: - II.A.3.a) must include subspecialty expertise and qualifications acceptable to the Review Committee; and, (Core) - II.A.3.b) must include current certification in the subspecialty for which they are the program director by the American Board of Psychiatry and Neurology (ABPN), or subspecialty qualifications that are acceptable to the Review Committee.

-Committee.
 (Core)